Social and Behavioral Sciences

 - SBS 362 Understanding Regulation: Applying Scissors to Red Tape

-- SBS 399 Special Topics: Human Factors in Regulation, Compliance, and Policy
+- SBS 363 Human Factors in Regulation, Compliance, and Policy

 In addition, one of the following elective courses must be completed:

-Please note: Courses numbered 600 through 699 are restricted to graduate students or undergraduate students who have been formally accepted into an accelerated graduate pathway.
+* Please note: Courses numbered 600 through 699 are restricted to graduate students or undergraduate students who have been formally accepted into an accelerated graduate pathway OR need permission of instructor.

 - Business, Finances, and Labor